 The province has a population of about 900,000.
 There are two major tourist attractions here.
-The Palace of Caserta, located just outside the city, was the largest palace in Europe in the 18th centuries.
+The Royal Palace of Caserta, located in the center of Caserta, was the largest palace in Europe in the 18th century.
 It became a UNESCO World Heritage site in 1997.

-Caserta has a train station linking Roman and Naples to Bari.
+Caserta has a train station linking Rome and Naples to Bari.

 Ancient Capua was the site of Italy's Second largest amphitheater.
 Sparticus started his famous Slave revolt here, and you can visit Hadrian's Arch, the Mithraeum, and the gladiator museum as well as the very well done archaeological museum in a day.
 But don't look for Capua on a map or put it into your car's GPS; that's the modern city.
 Old Capua is called Santa Maria Capua Vetere, Capua Vetere referring to ancient Capua.

 If you think of ancient sites all lit up on a summer's night as romantic--and you like to eat--make a dinner reservation at the organic restaurant called Sparticus Arena.
 It's right smack in front of the amphitheater and is very popular with locals and tourists alike.